One of the first big decisions of your teen’s adult life is which university to attend, and you’ll understandably want to be there to support them.

-The more you and your teen prepare for an open day in advance, the better your experience will be and the more you both will take away from the day.
+The more you and your teen prepare for a university open day in advance, the better your experience will be and the more you both will take away from the day.

 Plan out your day

-No matter the university you visit, there will be a myriad of booths, activities and events arranged for open day.
+No matter the university you visit, there will be a myriad of information sessions, activities and events arranged for open day.
 This will typically include:

 Student Union events